Monte Faito

 Monte Faito is a mountain in the Monti Lattari, a small mountain range chain in the Campanian Pre-Apennines, on the Sorrentine Peninsula of southwestern Italy.

 Geography

 The summit has an elevation of 1131 m.

 The mountain is mostly composed of limestone rocks, and has steep walls directly plunging into the sea at the Gulf of Salerno.

 The name derives from the local dialect faggeto, referring to the great numbers of beeches in the mountain area.

 Access

-Monte Faito can be reached through a cable car from Castellammare di Stabia.
+Monte Faito can be reached via the Faito aerial tramway from Castellammare di Stabia.
+Two fatal accidents occurred during the cable car's operating history: the first in 1960 and the second in 2025 both killing four.

 Other communes nearby include Vico Equense and Cava de' Tirreni.